RupankarCh/my-notes/Cloud Computing/readme.md

 - **Software as a Service (SaaS):** You get a ready-to-use software application delivered over the internet.
 Example services: Google Docs, Microsoft 365, Dropbox.

-# Overview of AWS, Azure& GCP service ecosystems
+# Overview of AWS, Azure & GCP service ecosystems
 ## CSPs (Cloud Service Providers)
 The cloud is not a single technology; it's a vast ecosystem of services.
 The three market leaders AWS, Azure, and GCP each have a unique philosophy but offer similar core functionalities.